salvatorecorsaro/FULLSTACK-E-COMMERCE-HORAETU/README.md

 all services deployed on dockers sql aswell enjoy it at http://horaetu.herokuapp.com/

+The services are hosted on heroku and with the plan Iḿ currently using they may go sleep if not being requested for 30+ minutes. so the first call may be slow to respond but after that it will go up and react as designed.

 Being hosted with a free plan in the future you may experience some problem in using the app.
 For this reason I will give you instruction to deploy the app locally and test it.